Ankles, hips, shoulders, grip….

-The team had Keith Tyler (http://tylerfirearmsinstruction.net/) out for a day on the range.
+Keith Tyler (http://tylerfirearmsinstruction.net/) was out for a day on the range.
 Keith holds a Grand Master card in Open and a Master card in Limited, Limited 10 and Single Stack shooting competition and is an accomplished 3 Gun competitor as well.
 He’s also a colleague, a nineteen year police officer and long time police firearms instructor.

 I’ve had the privilege of training privately with Keith, training with him in a professional setting, in the tactical team setting, and in actually teaching him in other subjects.
 As with all the best teachers, he is a consummate learner first, and with him you get the sense that you are not simply being taught “at,” but that he is alongside you on a shared journey.